Tedo Sakhokia: Translation

-Tedo Sakhokia was a translator from French, Italian, Russian and English language.
+Tedo Sakhokia was a translator from Bulgarian, French, Italian, Russian and English language.
 In 1888, he began his literature and translation career.
 Tedo Sakhokia's translation of Jules Lemet's short story "The King's Daughter Mimi and Her Sweethearts" appeared in the 164th issue of "Iveria" this year.
 Guy de Maupassant and other French writers were later translated and published by Tedo Sakhokia.
-He translated Polish writer Zygmunt Miłkowski's novel "W zaraniu", Ivan Vazov's "Under the Yoke", etc, which were first published in "Moambe" and afterwards in their own volumes.
+He translated Polish writer Zygmunt Miłkowski's novel "W zaraniu", Ivan Vazov's "Under the Yoke", etc., which were first published in "Moambe" and afterwards in their own volumes.